 - According to folklore tea was first introduce when the leaves from some tea bushes blew into the water that servants were boiling, to purify it for Emperor ShennNong to drink.
 He was a mythological Chinese deity in Chinese religion and respected as a mythical sage ruler of prehistoric China.

 Green tea is known as a super-food which is a new term for food when it is packed full of powerful nutrients.
 It is said that green tea can sooth a sore throat, regulate blood sugar levels and reduce the risk of heart disease.

 - China are the largest consumers of tea in the world, thanks to its large population, however per capita Turkey, Ireland and the UK take the top three spots.

 - China, Sri Lanka and Kenya export the most tea worldwide, at around one million tonnes between the three of the counties.

-- In Tibet people have been using butter to flavor their tea since before the 10th Century.
-They did this because of their diet to increase calaroies from content of the butter that is made from Yaks.
+- In Tibet people have been using butter to flavour their tea since before the 10th Century.
+They did this because of their diet to increase calories from content of the butter that is made from Yaks.